Rope climbing is one of the most misunderstood skills in Crossfit.

 It’s easy to get by with subpar rope climbs at the start of your functional fitness journey but if your goal is to ultimately be the best athlete you can be you WILL have to step up your game eventually.

-When it comes to competitors especially it’s not uncommon to see athletes out on the floor failing their rope climbs or being very inefficient at them due to poor technique.
+It’s not uncommon to see athletes out on the floor failing their rope climbs or being very inefficient at them due to poor technique.

 Luckily with some knowledgeable help you can upgrade your skill almost instantly by understanding the movement correctly and practicing the right drills.